mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the re–emerging Darrians, much to mutual surprise.
-The two cultures were very different; the Darrians egalitarian and intellectual, the Sword Worlders chauvinistic, obsessed with personal honor and above all far too ‘manly’ for their own good.
+The two cultures were very different; the Darrians egalitarian and intellectual, the Sword Worlders chauvinistic, obsessed with personal honor and above all far too 'manly' for their own good.
 Cultural and occasionally military conflict flared up from time to time between the Darrians and the Sword Worlders, and has never really ceased.
 However, the Sword Worlders spent most of their time bickering